badd-labs/badd-labs/labs/B5/README.md

     balances[msg.sender] += msg.value;
   }

-  function withdrawBalance() public {
+  function withdraw() public {
     (bool result, ) = msg.sender.call{value: balances[msg.sender]}("");
-    require(result);
     balances[msg.sender] = 0;
   }
 }
 ```

-- Implement a smart contract A and deploy it with "FlawedBank" contract to mount a reentrancy attack to deplete the money in the FlowedBank contract.
+- Implement an attack smart contract, `AttackerRE` and deploy it with the `BankRE` contract to mount a successful reentrancy attack to deplete the money in the `BankRE` contract.
+The attack is successful if attacker `AttackerRE` can deplete any `BankRE`'s Ether, as in the following test case:
+    - Use an EOA account `C` to deposit Ether to `BankRE`, that is, `[C, BankRE].deposit()`
+    - Deploy Contract `AttackerRE` to address `A` and initialize it with `BankRE`'s address.
+    - Mount the reentrancy attack by calling the `attack()` function in `AttackerRE`, that is, `[A, AttackerRE].attack()`

 Exercise 3.
 Implement a reentrancy-secured Bank contract
 ---

-- Rewrite or revise the "FlawedBank" contract to secure it against the reentrancy attack you implemented through Exercise 2.
+- Revise the `BankRE` contract to a new one, say `BankSafe`, so that running the reentrancy attack (as implemented by Exercise 2 in Contract `AttackerRE`) against `BankSafe` would fail.

 ## Deliverable

-1. For exercise 1, submit your modified Solidity file and the screenshot that runs the code on your computer.
-The Solidity program need to be stored in a .sol file in plaintext format.
+- Submit your Solidity code and the screenshot that runs the code on your computer for all exercises.
+The Solidity code needs to be stored in a `.sol` file in the plaintext format.